Codesflow-Simon/viortec_analysis/combined_ligament_solver/README.md

 `mappings.py` defines symbolic expressions of many key functions we require, and `visualiser.py` allows for plots to be made.
 An example model can be seen in `statics_model.py`.

 ### Ligament reconstruction
 If force-elongation data is gathered, we may with to model it.
-We model in a Bayesian approach.
+We model in a Bayesian approach.# Ligament-observer-design